Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 They did.
 It's free until December 31, and then it costs $50.

-Actual summary of the article (Score:2)
+Actual summary of the article (Score:3)

 The summary provided isn't terribly sharp; it takes out any of the justification provided in the Ars piece and relates mostly the author's opinions.
 Mr. Bright's actual argument is that the Windows 10 Store fills the hole of a single, consistent package manager, promising that applications will be cleanly installed, updated, and uninstalled without the diversity of mechanisms abundant currently.
-He doesn't offer any defense of Windows 10 S beyond that, nor of the essential problem of a locked-down ecosystem
+He doesn't offer any defense of Windows 10 S beyond that, nor of the essential problem of a locked-down ecosystem and all of the censorship-related complications, which are waved off in the first three paragraphs (along with a screenshot of the Popcorn Time installer failing to run.)
+I don't believe he even defends the ostensible cleanliness benefits of closed ecosystems.
+All of the positives that he cites would be obtainable if it were simply possible to hook into Windows Update, a notion he mentions.

 Basic assumption (Score:2)